Prioritizing Variables for Observational Study Design using the Joint Variable Importance Plot: DISCUSSION

-Several other authors have discussed ideas closely related to the joint variable-importance plot. \cite{meng2018statistical} presents a formula for bias due to selective sampling that is very similar to the formula we use to compute estimates of omitted variable bias, involving a product between an outcome-selection covariance and a measure of the degree of selectivity. \cite{zhao2022outcome} propose variable selection for fitting generalized propensity scores using measures of outcome importance and provide supporting theory suggesting the optimality of this approach. \cite{aikens2020pilot} and \cite{aikens2022assignment} construct an alternative design-stage visualization based partially on a pilot sample incorporating outcomes, the assignment-control (AC) plot.
+JointVIP is a useful tool for selecting variables to balance during the observational study design phase.
+One notable advantage over traditional methods is the visual ease of comparison for marginal relationships of each variable with both the outcome and treatment.
+Methods leveraging jointVIP {can} offer better bias reduction and increased robustness against unmeasured confounders \citep{rosenbaum2005heterogeneity}.
+Several other authors have discussed ideas closely related to jointVIP. \citet{zhao2022outcome} propose variable selection for fitting generalized propensity scores using measures of outcome importance and provide supporting theory suggesting the optimality of this approach. \citet{aikens2020pilot} and \citet{aikens2022assignment} construct an alternative design-stage visualization based partially on a pilot sample incorporating outcomes, the assignment-control (AC) plot.
 In contrast to jointVIP however, the AC plot represents subjects rather than variables on the plot, using the estimated prognostic score and propensity score values on the axes.
-AC plots and jointVIP thus provide valuable complementary representations of observational data at the design stage, and we recommend that investigators use both.

-Although jointVIP can inform design decisions for observational studies, it should not be taken as a substitute for consulting scientific collaborators about substantive priorities.
-Clinical expertise is essential in the design and interpretation of observational studies using data from health records [\cite{rosenbaum2001matching}].
-In our study, clinical collaborators helped identify several variables for which the definition in the electronic health database had shifted subtly between pilot sample collection and analysis sample collection, and these were then excluded or recoded appropriately to ensure congruence between the variables in the two samples.
-More generally, when there is a lack of overlap in background variable values between the pilot sample and the analysis sample, as with our year variable or as may occur with very rare variables or categories, jointVIP will be unable to provide guidance and researchers must rely entirely on substantive considerations.
+AC plots and jointVIP thus provide valuable complementary representations of observational data. { Finally, \citet{cinelli2020making} propose a similar contour plot based on omitted-variable-bias calculations that consider each variable in turn as a potential omitted confounder, for use in interpreting parameters in sensitivity analysis.
+For matching and weighting, the post-match jointVIP has potential to be used in a similar way.
+However, additional mathematical work is required to establish a mapping between the $\Delta_j$ and $\beta_j$ quantities represented on the jointVIP and the parameters of existing sensitivity analysis approaches.}